Overview

 The Admin API is used to read and write data about merchant stores, products, orders, and more.
 You can use the Admin API to build apps that add features to the Shoplazza admin, the store management interface used by merchants.
 The Admin API is accessible using REST.

 To ensure our platform remains stable and fair for everyone, all Shoplazza APIs are rate-limited.
-We use a variety of strategies to enforce rate limits.
-We ask developers to use industry standard techniques for limiting calls, caching results, and re-trying requests responsibly.
+Developers are encouraged to use industry-standard techniques for limiting calls, caching results, and retrying requests responsibly.

 APIRate-limiting methodStandard limit